DICK’S Sporting Goods (NYSE:DKS) Updates FY 2022 Earnings Guidance

 DICK’S Sporting Goods (NYSE:DKS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $10.00-$12.00 for the period, compared to the consensus earnings per share estimate of $10.87.
 The company issued revenue guidance of -.

-DICK’S Sporting Goods (NYSE:DKS – Get Rating) last announced its quarterly earnings data on Tuesday, August 23rd.
+DICK’S Sporting Goods (NYSE:DKS – Get Rating) last posted its quarterly earnings results on Tuesday, August 23rd.
 The sporting goods retailer reported $3.68 earnings per share for the quarter, beating the consensus estimate of $3.51 by $0.17.
-The firm had revenue of $3.11 billion during the quarter, compared to analysts’ expectations of $3.07 billion.
-DICK’S Sporting Goods had a return on equity of 55.70% and a net margin of 10.42%.
-The company’s quarterly revenue was down 5.0% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $5.08 EPS.
-As a group, research analysts predict that DICK’S Sporting Goods will post 11.33 EPS for the current year.
+The company had revenue of $3.11 billion during the quarter, compared to analyst estimates of $3.07 billion.
+DICK’S Sporting Goods had a net margin of 10.42% and a return on equity of 55.70%.
+The firm’s revenue for the quarter was down 5.0% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $5.08 earnings per share.
+As a group, equities research analysts forecast that DICK’S Sporting Goods will post 11.42 EPS for the current fiscal year.

 DICK’S Sporting Goods Dividend Announcement

-A number of equities analysts have recently commented on DKS shares.
-The Goldman Sachs Group boosted their price target on DICK’S Sporting Goods from $105.00 to $125.00 and gave the stock a buy rating in a report on Wednesday, August 24th.
-Gordon Haskett raised DICK’S Sporting Goods from a reduce rating to a hold rating and set a $78.00 target price for the company in a report on Thursday, May 26th.
-UBS Group upped their target price on DICK’S Sporting Goods from $102.00 to $112.00 and gave the stock a neutral rating in a report on Wednesday, August 24th.
-Wedbush lowered their target price on DICK’S Sporting Goods from $140.00 to $110.00 in a report on Thursday, May 26th.
-Finally, Stephens lowered their target price on DICK’S Sporting Goods to $102.00 in a report on Monday, May 30th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and twelve have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $123.39.
+DKS has been the topic of a number of recent analyst reports.
+Citigroup increased their price target on shares of DICK’S Sporting Goods from $132.00 to $136.00 in a report on Wednesday, August 24th.
+UBS Group increased their price target on shares of DICK’S Sporting Goods from $102.00 to $112.00 and gave the stock a neutral rating in a report on Wednesday, August 24th.
+Evercore ISI increased their price target on shares of DICK’S Sporting Goods from $120.00 to $160.00 and gave the stock an outperform rating in a report on Wednesday, August 24th.
+The Goldman Sachs Group raised their target price on shares of DICK’S Sporting Goods from $105.00 to $125.00 and gave the company a buy rating in a research note on Wednesday, August 24th.
+Finally, OTR Global raised shares of DICK’S Sporting Goods from a mixed rating to a positive rating in a research note on Wednesday, August 17th.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and twelve have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and a consensus target price of $123.39.

 About DICK’S Sporting Goods